puppetlabs/puppet-instruqt-tracks/pe601-lab-2-0-orchestrate-backups-with-a-plan/01-orchestrate-backups-with-plan/assignment.md

   "private": true
 }
 ```
-13. Navigate to **/nginx/tasks/backup_linux_logs.json**.
-Replace the code in the file with the code block below:
+13. Open **/nginx/tasks/backup_linux_logs.json** and replace the code in the file with the code block below:
 ```
 {
   "name": "Linux backup",
-  "description": "A task to perform web site log backups on Linux targets", "input_method": "both",
+  "description": "This task performs website log backups on Linux targets", "input_method": "both",
   "private": true
 }
 ```
-14. Lastly, navigate to **/nginx/tasks/backup_linux_logs.sh** and replace the code there with the following block:
+14. Lastly, open **/nginx/tasks/backup_linux_logs.sh** and replace the code with the following block:
 ```
 #!/bin/bash
 # Sites backup script